 Financial aid is a great benefit to those pursuing higher education opportunities.
 Without the potential of financial aid, whether federal student aid or other types, many students would be unable to afford college.

 Unfortunately, financial aid is not unlimited.
 While discussing its limits it is important to remember that there are three different types of federal financial aid available to students applying to accredited schools who are at enrolled at least part-time: grants, direct student loans, and work-study programs.
-There are also scholarships or financial aid from private organizations or the colleges themselves.
+There are also scholarships and financial aid from private organizations and the colleges themselves.

 Limits on Federal Financial Aid